SpongePowered/SpongeDocs/source/faq.rst

 ----------------------------

 - Sponge should be as easy to develop in as with Bukkit.
-- You will also be able to access something like “NMS” as well, however, this will be discouraged unless you are also writing a Forge mod.
-If you need something that the Sponge API does not provide, we plan to be a lot more open about accepting (well-written) implementations of well-requested features so that you don’t have to rely on hacky code.
+- You will also be able to access the server internals ("net.minecraft.server" or "NMS" under CraftBukkit), however, this will be discouraged unless you are also writing a Forge mod.
+If you need something that the Sponge API does not provide, we plan to be open about accepting (well-written) implementations of well-requested features so that you don’t have to rely on hacky code.
 - If/when the Mojang modding API comes out, we will build the Sponge API on top of Mojang’s API so your plugins/mods continue to work with minimal changes.